Comments on the holographic description of Narain theories: Introduction

 An indirect validation of this conventional picture could come from an independent proof that $\Delta_1\leq c/12$ in large $c$ theories.
 This problem has been attacked using the modular conformal bootstrap approach, starting with the bound set by Hellerman $\Delta_1\leq c/6 + O(1)$ \cite{Hellerman,qualls2014bounds,collier2018modular,hartman2019sphere}.
 So far the best asymptotic bound $\Delta_1\lesssim c/9.1$ \cite{afkhami2019fast} falls short of the desired value, which could indicate either a flaw in the general picture or the relevance of other CFT consistency conditions beyond modular invariance to ensure a tight bound on the spectral gap.

-Recently a few novel examples of the holographic correspondence in the context of JT gravity \cite{Saad:2019lba} and Narain CFTs \cite{afkhami2020free,maloney2020averaging} suggest that gravity in the bulk is dual not to a particular boundary theory, but to an average over an ensemble of such theories.
+Recently a few novel examples of the holographic correspondence in the context of JT gravity \cite{Saad:2019lba} and Narain CFTs \cite{afkhami2020free,maloney2020averaging}, suggest that gravity in the bulk is dual not to a particular boundary theory, but to an average over an ensemble of such theories, {see \cite{belin2020random,cotler2020ads,maxfield2020path,cotler2020ads1} for related developments in 3D gravity}.
 In retrospect this may explain the continuous spectrum of pure gravity in $AdS_3$, which could arise from such an average.
 At the same time there are other examples of holographic correspondences, starting from the original ${\mathcal N=4}$ SYM in the 4d dual to IIB SUGRA on $AdS_5 \times S_5$, which seem to leave no room for an ensemble interpretation.